bonitasoft/bonita-doc/md/enforce-password-policy.md

 ## Overview

-By default, no password policy is set for users of Bonita BPM.
+By default, no password policy is set for users of Bonita.
 It is therefore highly recommended to set a policy to protect your data.

 There are three options: